 Another teenage artist whose BandLab-made tracks have blown up is Cl4pers, who currently counts over 1.2 million monthly listeners on Spotify.

-Cl4pers’ biggest track on YouTube, Without Me!, recently surpassed 9 million plays.
+Cl4pers’ biggest track on YouTube, Want Me!, recently surpassed 9 million plays.
 There’s been over a billion views of the hashtag #Cl4pers on TikTok to date.

 To understand the potential of BandLab in the future, it’s helpful to appreciate the corporate structure it sits within.